Argument Strengthening Prompts for Defensible Essays

-A weak argument has unstated premises, missing evidence, vague quantifiers, and unanswered counter-arguments — and it usually doesn’t get caught until someone hostile reads it.
-These prompts walk you through each weakness in turn so the final version stands up to a skeptical reader.
-Pair with essay thesis prompts if the thesis itself is still drifting.
+A weak argument has unstated premises, missing evidence, vague quantifiers, and unanswered counter-arguments, and it usually goes uncaught until a hostile reader gets to it.
+These 12 prompts walk you through each weakness in turn so the final version holds up to a skeptical reader.
+Pair with essay thesis prompts if the thesis itself is still drifting, and with counterargument generation prompts once you want to attack the draft from the outside.

 Best for